 The Integration Trap

-Many project management software solutions promise to solve fragmentation through integrations.
+Many project management solutions promise to solve fragmentation through integrations.
 "Connect all your favorite apps!" they claim.
 But integrations are bandages on a broken system.

 Consider what integrations actually mean: